period pain: pill-popping vs pro-period CBD oil

 Then there are the other aches and pains that plague us during our period, such as muscle tension.
 Muscle tension is mostly caused by the effects of stress on the muscles.
 Stress causes the body to release cortisol, which taps into the protein stores to prepare the muscles for flight, fight, or freeze.
 When muscles contract for periods of time it can lead to long-term muscle pains as a result of the body’s nervous system reducing blood flow to the muscles, leaving them with less oxygen and causing a buildup of lactic acid (responsible for that ‘knotty’ feeling we feel when our muscles are giving us grief).

-How can we deal with it?
+How can we deal with period pain?

 A popular way to deal with period pain is popping some painkillers.
 From ibuprofen to paracetamol, pill packets are a staple of many of our handbags and bathroom cabinets and can help ease everything from your menstrual migraines to your period cramps.
 However, these options come with a slew of potential side effects that we’re not always aware of and not necessarily game to risk once we find out.